eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 The [SimpleSerialize (SSZ) specification](https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md) outlines how objects are SSZ-encoded.

-To achieve snappy encoding on top of SSZ, we feed the serialized form of the object to the Snappy compressor on encoding.
+To achieve Snappy encoding on top of SSZ, we feed the serialized form of the object to the Snappy compressor on encoding.
 The inverse happens on decoding.

 Snappy has two formats: "block" and "frames" (streaming).
-To support large requests and response chunks, snappy-framing is used.
+To support large requests and response chunks, Snappy-framing is used.

-Since snappy frame contents [have a maximum size of `65536` bytes](https://github.com/google/snappy/blob/master/framing_format.txt#L104) and frame headers are just `identifier (1) + checksum (4)` bytes, the expected buffering of a single frame is acceptable.
+Since Snappy frame contents [have a maximum size of `65536` bytes](https://github.com/google/snappy/blob/master/framing_format.txt#L104) and frame headers are just `identifier (1) + checksum (4)` bytes, the expected buffering of a single frame is acceptable.

-**Encoding-dependent header:** Req/Resp protocols using the `ssz_snappy` encoding strategy MUST encode the length of the raw SSZ bytes, encoded as an unsigned [protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints).
+**Encoding-dependent header:** Req/resp protocols using the `ssz_snappy` encoding strategy MUST encode the length of the raw SSZ bytes, encoded as an unsigned [protobuf varint](https://developers.google.com/protocol-buffers/docs/encoding#varints).

 *Writing*: By first computing and writing the SSZ byte length, the SSZ encoder can then directly write the chunk contents to the stream.
 When Snappy is applied, it can be passed through a buffered Snappy writer to compress frame by frame.

 *Reading*: After reading the expected SSZ byte length, the SSZ decoder can directly read the contents from the stream.
-When snappy is applied, it can be passed through a buffered Snappy reader to decompress frame by frame.
+When Snappy is applied, it can be passed through a buffered Snappy reader to decompress frame by frame.

 Before reading the payload, the header MUST be validated:
 - The unsigned protobuf varint used for the length-prefix MUST not be longer than 10 bytes, which is sufficient for any `uint64`.
-- The length-prefix is within the expected [size bounds derived from the payload SSZ type](#what-are-ssz-type-size-bounds).
+- The length-prefix is within the expected size bounds derived from the payload SSZ type.

 After reading a valid header, the payload MAY be read, while maintaining the size constraints from the header.